mehrain/mehrain.github.io/_posts/2024-03-12-static-site-generator.md

 ## Introduction

-Hello, world!
+Heey there,

 I am currently immersed in an exciting project - building a static site generator, guided by the comprehensive curriculum at boot.dev.
 A static site generator is a software application that creates static HTML pages from raw data and templates.
 It's a powerful tool that combines the advantages of server-side rendering with the performance and security benefits of static sites.

 ## The Journey